jvnm-dev/jvnm.dev/README.md

 # jvnm.dev-web
-My personal website &amp; blog made with Remix
+My personal website made with Remix and Firebase